HCPSS/school-messenger-help/_posts/2014-02-17-customizing-recipients.markdown

 ---
 layout: post
-title: "Customizing your Recipient List"
+title: "Customizing Recipient Lists"
 ---

 Sending messages to your school community doesn't always involve sending to everyone that signed up.
 Sometimes, you'll want to target a specific grade-level, bus number, or a custom list of students.

-You can also build lists outside of messages, or create the a right before sending out a message.
+You can build lists outside of messages, or create the list right before sending out a message.

 ## Creating a list before sending out a message